 There are just two engines to choose from: a 207bhp diesel and 276bhp petrol.
 Alfa claims the oil-burner will deliver an average of 47.1mpg while emitting 162g/km of CO2.
 For comparison, the Audi Q5 40 TDI is capable of 44.8mpg at best, with CO2 emissions from 164g/km.

 The petrols naturally fare less well.
 According to Alfa, it's capable of returning 33.6mpg at best and CO2 emissions start from 191g/km, however, when we tested this particular version of the Stelvio it only managed to achieve 24.4mpg.

-Unsurprisingly, the Quadrifoglio version with its 503bhp 2.9-litre V6 petrol engine will be the least frugal and the most costly to tax – but it should be comparable to a Porsche Macan Turbo and the Mercedes-AMG GLC 63 S.
+Unsurprisingly, the Stelvio Quadrifoglio, with its 503bhp 2.9-litre V6 petrol engine, will be even less frugal and the most costly to tax, too – but it should be comparable to a Porsche Macan GTS and the Mercedes-AMG GLC 63 S.

 In this review

 - 1Alfa Romeo Stelvio reviewThe handsome Alfa Romeo Stelvio is a sporty SUV that's good to drive, but it's expensive to buy and run compared to some rivals

 - 2Engines, performance and driveDespite the increased ride height, the Stelvio drives almost as sweetly as the Giulia.
 The sharp handling does affect ride comfort a bit, though.

 - 3MPG, CO2 and Running Costs - currently readingWith lightweight and efficient engines, the Stelvio delivers decent fuel economy, although can't compete with rivals that utilise hybrid technology